 A: The Junior National Championship is held annually.
 In 2016, the event was split into 2 events.
 One being Moguls, Dual Moguls, and Aerials are held at the same venue and Slopestyle, Halfpipe and Big Air is held at another.
 Each year, they switch geographically from West to East.
-This year, the mogul/aerials event is located at Le-Relais, Quebec and Slopestyle/halfpipe is at the Calgary Olympic Park, Alberta.
-Selection Criteria is located here.
+The Selection Criteria are located here.

 Q: What are Freestyle Fridays?

-A: This program is designed for athletes looking for more discipline specifc training.
-Included in the program is 4 or 8 Friday training depends on product purchased.
+A: This program is designed for athletes looking for more training.
+Athletes will be able to add any Fridays that work for their schedule for the 22/23 season.
 This program starts after Winter Break.
 Note that unless it is a powder day athletes will train either Park & Pipe or Moguls or both throughout the day.
 We do not offer Big Mountain training on Fridays.

 Q: How does my child start flipping on snow?

 A: Freestyle Canada has a very strict system to allow athletes to flip.
 This is to keep the athlete safe.